ArnieIgba/Task-2/README.md

 # Explain in simple terms git rebase and the command for it #
 The git rebase command allows you to easily change a series of commits,modifying the history of your repository git rebase <base>

+# Explain in simple terms git cherry-pick and the command for it #
+git cherry-pick in git means choosing a commit from one branch and applying it to another branch git cherry-pick af02e0bgit